 Created in the 19th century by an upper-middle-class Malaga couple, the historic La Concepción garden offers an enchanting, colorful stroll.
 You won’t know which way to turn among the 2,000 species of tropical, subtropical and Mediterranean plants.
 What impressed us most about this place was the contrast between urbanization and the impression of a canopy from the lookouts.

-After strolling the vibrant face of Malaga, there’s nothing quite like strolling through the shady alleys, adorned with fountains, sculptures and small waterfalls, creating a romantic and soothing atmosphere.
+After exploring the bustling streets of Málaga, there’s nothing quite like strolling through the shaded alleys, lined with fountains, sculptures, and small waterfalls that create a romantic and soothing atmosphere.
 Last but not least, you’re sure to appreciate the beautiful panoramic view over Malaga.
-In fact, this garden is one of our top ideas for things to do in the city.
+In fact, this garden is one of our top attractions in the city.

 South of the Zahara de la Sierra, the Puerto de Las Palomas region is not very popular with tourists, but some of the scenery on the road was truly breathtaking!
 Between the white village, the colorful lake and the mountains, it was breathtaking!
 Don’t forget to stop off at Puerto de las Palomas to admire the lake from above.